KimonArisV/quiz_react/README.md

 - Instead of <code> npm install</code>, use <code> yarn install</code>.
 - Instead of <code> npm start</code>, use <code> yarn start</code>.
 - Instead of <code> npm run build</code>, use<code>  yarn run build</code>.
+- Instead of <code> npm start</code>, use<code>  yarn start</code>.

+### Note:
+- yarn add : adds a package to use in your current package.
+- yarn init : initializes the development of a package.
+- yarn install : installs all the dependencies defined in a package.

 # Additional Tips: